NCBI-Hackathons/SRA_Tinder/README.md

 ```

-Input is a SRRnumber list from runselector, output is a tab delemted table.
+Input is a SRR number list from runselector, output is a tab delemted table.

 python sra_tinder_matches.py SRA_Acc_list.txt

 For example you can test the code using this

 ### Step 3:
 ```
 $ python sra_tinder_matches.py tests/SRA_Acc_list.txt
 ```
-To get your own SRA_Acc_list.txt go to https://www.ncbi.nlm.nih.gov/Traces/study/ and type in a SRR number or a SRNA project number and click Accession List.
+To get your own SRA_Acc_list.txt go to https://www.ncbi.nlm.nih.gov/Traces/study/ and type in a SRR number or a Bioproject number, go to the run selector, and click Accession List.

-# Streach goals
+# Stretch goals
 - add the ngs code instead of scraping the web.
-This means we don't break when SRA changers there webstie, and we could easily take in fastq files instead of SRA accesssions.
+This means we don't break when SRA changers there website, and we could easily take in fastq files instead of SRA accesssions.
 - graph summerize the output table
 - add in the search SRA and get a massive accesion list auto lookup